 The switch from sweet shoujo romance straight into panic and action is a sudden one, but it gives My Love Story!! some variety.
 While also frequently affecting the romance either directly or indirectly.

 Makoto is a bit of an enigma.
 He has the looks of Light Yagami, but a very retracted personality.
 He is smart and well-spoken, but usually keeps to himself and doesn’t speak much.

-But Makoto has his own problems and it sometimes feels like he is keeping a lot of it to himself.
-He doesn’t open up to people emotionally, unless they are Takeo, who manages to bring out unseen parts of him, both negative and positive.
+But Makoto has his own problems, a lot of which he keeps to himself.
+He doesn’t open up to people emotionally.
+Unless they are Takeo, who manages to bring out unseen parts of Makoto both negative and positive.
 He is capable of putting a laugh on Makoto’s frozen face or finally crack his tough shell when he needs support.